nickorlow/atlantis/README.md

 # CavCash (CAV)

+## The name
+The name is a namesake to a company I ran with a few friends during high school

 A re-implementation of the CryptoNode protocol in C# with some other goodies.

 CavCash aims to be a CryptoCurrency with privacy features similar to Monero.